ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

-todo: add Pre-departure reminder emails:done todo:add sentry for mobile todo:continue with k3s deployment, set it up locally and heberger en local
+todo: add Pre-departure reminder emails:done todo:add sentry for mobile todo:continue with k3s deployment, set it up locally and heberger en local todo:when click popular routes should go to home search page with that route information in frontend and mobile
-todo: mcp for postgres and chatbots:done todo:the chatbot with work with apiand how to make chatbot efficient and help with useful informations todo:chatbot should send relevant link to bokking page or any demand by user if possible, should aware about personal links or data for auth users etc and sending only personla data for the correspondant user:done todo:i am connected as ayoubenmbarek@gmail.com and demand chatbot to give me booking of olfaserghini1@gmail.com it gave me its reference, that should not happen! todo:delete booking try by chatbot: done, cant delete todo:be notified when celery pod or any pod has errors:done todo:prevent chatbot to be excessive in request or ask something not related todo:ask bot to subscibe to a route and send notification about it, or subscive for cabon vailability
+todo: mcp for postgres and chatbots:done todo:the chatbot with work with apiand how to make chatbot efficient and help with useful informations todo:chatbot should send relevant link to bokking page or any demand by user if possible, should aware about personal links or data for auth users etc and sending only personla data for the correspondant user:done todo:i am connected as ayoubenmbarek@gmail.com and demand chatbot to give me booking of olfaserghini1@gmail.com it gave me its reference, that should not happen! todo:delete booking try by chatbot: done, cant delete todo:complete personla information in mobile like on frontend, and possibility to change password and activate language choice and currency in profile todo:add alert cbain in booking page details in frontend like mobile not only when click modify booking todo:be notified when celery pod or any pod has errors:done todo:prevent chatbot to be excessive in request or ask something not related todo:ask bot to subscibe to a route and send notification about it, or subscive for cabon vailability